-Students may allude to circumstances that have affected their studies when they are completing the Leeds for Life web forms, but this is not sufficient to enable these circumstances to be taken into consideration.
+Students may allude to circumstances that have affected their studies via their Academic Personal Tutor or School Student Support Officer, but this is not sufficient to enable these circumstances to be taken into consideration.
 There is a formal procedure to follow, a deadline to meet and evidence required to support such claims.
-If one of your students does mention adverse circumstances that appear to have affected their studies, then this should act as a trigger for you to discuss the formal "mitigating circumstances" process with the student.
+If one of your students does mention adverse circumstances that appear to have affected their studies, then this should act as a trigger for you to discuss the formal Mitigating Circumstances process with the student.

-As the onus is on the student to make and evidence the claim for mitigation, then part of your role as a personal tutor or as a member of the Student Education Service may be to encourage the student to follow the formal process to ensure that any such circumstances are considered by the relevant school's special committee and taken into consideration at school assessment boards.
-However, it would not be your role to pre-empt or pre-judge the outcomes of such a committee, but to advise the student regarding the process.
+As the onus is on the student to make and evidence the claim for mitigation, then part of your role as an Academic Personal Tutor or as a member of the Student Education Service may be to encourage the student to follow the formal process to ensure that any such circumstances are considered by their Parent school's Special Circumstances Committee.
+However, it would not be your role to pre-empt or pre-judge the outcomes of such a Committee, but to advise the student regarding the process.

 If the student does not sit their assessments and does not make an application for mitigation